Friday, December 21, 2007

 On the left side of the back side of the Red Wall, above a railroad tie, start using slopers at the lip, heel-hook and pull over onto the slab.

 20. Sleeper V7 sds ...
-FA: Will LeMaire, 2001
+FA: Will Lemaire, 2001 *

 Begin from a sds with both hands on the obvious low shelf.
 Get to the sloping lip via an intermediate crimp and pull over as per #19.
+Short and burly sweetness.

 21. East Overhang Right V3 ...
 FA: Pat Ament, 1967